rbdl/rbdl/README.md

 Work on this library was originally funded by the [Heidelberg Graduate School of Mathematical and Computational Methods for the Sciences (HGS)](http://hgs.iwr.uni-heidelberg.de/hgs.mathcomp/), and the European FP7 projects [ECHORD](http://echord.eu) (grant number 231143) and [Koroibot](http://koroibot.eu) (grant number 611909).

-Work on the geometry and muscle addons was completed by Matthew Millard.
+Work on the geometry and muscle addons was completed by Matthew Millard <matthew.millard@inspo.uni-stuttgart.de>.
 Financial support from Deutsche Forschungs Gemeinschaft grant no. MI 2109/1-1 and from the European Commission within the H2020 project Spexor (GA 687662) is gratefully acknowledged.